Frequently Asked Questions

 What is the requirement?

-The California State University has revised its systemwide COVID-19 Vaccination Policy and as of April 6, 2023, no longer requires students and employees to be fully vaccinated.
-The CSU strongly recommends all faculty, staff and students accessing campus facilities or programs at any university location be fully immunized against COVID-19.
+The California State University has revised its systemwide COVID-19 Vaccination Policy and no longer requires students and employees to be fully vaccinated, but it is still strongly recommended.

 Can I get a vaccine on campus?

-Where can I find out more information about asymptomatic and symptomatic testing, and what to do in the event of a COVID-19 exposure?
+Where can I find out more information about COVID-19 testing and what to do in the event of a COVID-19 exposure?

-Students seeking information on COVID-19 exposure and testing should visit Campus Health and Wellbeing's COVID-19 webpage.
-Employees should visit Human Resources' Employee Health Information webpage for information about off-campus testing resources, guidance for isolation and quarantine, and more.
+Students should visit Campus Health and Wellbeing's COVID-19 webpage.
+Employees should visit Human Resources' Employee Health Information webpage.

 Am I required to participate in daily self-screenings if I want to access campus facilities?